emresurgun/Ziraat-Teknoloji-Internship-Project/README.md

-Source code developed for my project during the second half of my internship at Ziraat Teknoloji A.Ş.
+Source code developed for my project during the second month of my internship at Ziraat Teknoloji A.Ş.